simondlevy/USFS/README.md

 The examples directory contains sketches showing how to use these two classes.
 As usual, just clone the repo into your Arduino libraries folder to get started.
-The class libraries and examples were adapted directly from Kris Winer's [repository](https://github.com/kriswiner/EM7180_SENtral_sensor_hub).
+The class library and examples were adapted directly from Kris Winer's [repository](https://github.com/kriswiner/EM7180_SENtral_sensor_hub).